Growing Authoritative Content and Public Trust

 - The National Geospatial-Intelligence Agency (NGA) and Organization X have entered into a data access agreement.
 NGA will extend access to commercial and unclassified geospatial data to Organization X in return for Organization X's expertise documenting Y. This data access agreement will increase the frequency and granularity of public reporting on topic Y.

 - NGA does not exercise editorial control over Organization X's content, analytic conclusions, or prescriptions.
 NGA supplies data and reviews Organizations X's methodologies based on NGA's long experience with geospatial analysis.

 - For example, independent fact-checking is a methodology used in journalism to reduce errors not to control story lines.
 In software development, a two-person code review prior to merging the code mitigates developers from "grading their own homework" not to control output.
 In the context of NGA's various partnerships, NGA will review Organization X's use of various structured analytic techniques such as looking for biases favoring centralized direction versus random chance to reduce errors not to control story lines.

 Using Tearline (government-controlled endpoint) as the center of partner collaboration helps the government with records management, version control, tracking the outgoing commercial imagery, and syndication to other government platforms.
-After first citation in Tearline, our partners are free to re-purpose the NGA-funded imagery and collaborative content to their web properties with attribution of our partnership and a link back to the original imagery and content.
+After first citation in Tearline, our partners are free to re-purpose the NGA-funded imagery and collaborative content to their web properties with attribution of our partnership and a link back to the original imagery and content (see RAND example of re-purposing with attribution).
 The report locked at the .mil link covers the extent of the arrangement.
 Any other imagery, content, or commentary added during the re-purposing process is clearly delineated.

 Government Syndication Reach and Feedback